Nmarira/DistillExplanation/README.md

-Code for distillation with explanation.
+Code for distillation with explanation using Mindspore.

 ### Configs